bradshawvenzant/apple-store/README.md

 Following the design, the user can navigate between different products using the top navigation menu or product icon bar (common component) displayed either in the right or bottom of the page.

-Non authenticated routes are protected with a guard, activating the route only if the user is authenticated, verifiying is there is a valid authentication token in the Session Storage.
+Non authenticated routes are protected with a guard, activating the route only if the user is authenticated, verifying is there is a valid authentication token in the Session Storage.

 Non authenticated routes: Redirect to login page.